data-integrations/salesforce-marketing/docs/SalesforceDataExtension-batchsink.md

   - If the column type is number, the input field must be an int or a string representing an int
   - If the column type is a decimal, the input field must be a decimal or a string representing a decimal

-The sink can be configured to either insert records or update records.
+The sink can be configured to either insert, update, or upsert records.
+An upsert is implemented as an attempted insert followed by an update for any record that failed due to a primary key constraint violation.

 Configuration
 -------------

 **Reference Name:** Name used to uniquely identify this sink for lineage, annotating metadata, etc.

-**Data Extension:** Data Extension to write to.
+**Data Extension External Key:** External key of the Data Extension to write to.

-**Operation:** Whether to insert or update records in the Data Extension.
+**Operation:** Whether to insert, update, or upsert records in the Data Extension.

 **Client ID:** OAuth2 client ID associated with an installed package in the Salesforce Marketing Cloud.